 In a pinch, lemon thyme is an excellent stand-in ingredient for the lemony flavor in lemon pepper seasoning.
 At the same time, the herbal flavor of lemon thyme is also a good stand-in element for a peppery flavor.

-You can make the lemon thyme a perfect substitute for lemon pepper by combining it with a bit of ground black pepper.
+You can make lemon thyme a perfect substitute for lemon pepper by combining it with a bit of ground black pepper.

 While using lemon thyme as a replacement for lemon pepper, use it in twice the amount of the original seasoning required for your recipe.
 Use the dried and ground lemon thyme in the same way you would use lemon pepper.